-Addiction Intervention Specialists in Toronto
+Addiction Intervention Specialists

 Many people are under the impression that interventions are dramatic encounters that are designed to force an individual suffering from addiction into treatment.
 This belief is due in large part to the prevalence of television shows that depict interventions in this way.
 Negative associations with interventions and their outcomes can be dangerous for addicts and their loved ones, so it is important to educate yourself and others about what an intervention is and how it is conducted properly.